justhumaneth/Kabdy/Voltz-competitors.md

 *How it works?*

 Unlike other mentioned protocols, Strips operates on an L2 (Arbitrum).
 Rather than split the yield bearing token, on Strips you choose a long or short position on the interest you are receiving.
 For example, if you are currently receiving 5%, but speculate that it will go higher, then you would choose long and vice versa.
 The interesting differentiation would be the introduction of leverage.
 Strips allow the user to have up to 10x leverage, the position is against the Strips AMM.
 Thus, the AMM would require the insurance fund, in case if users are winning too much.
 However, an issue is that the fund may run dry in the worst case scenario, leading to failure of the AMM.

-All in all, Strips looks more like an instrument for traders rather than average joe who wants to fix their interest rate.

 *What does it allow?*

 The protocol lets traders use leverage in their speculation against the interest bearing token, therefore have access to significantly more rewards (and losses).
+All in all, Strips looks more like an instrument for traders rather than average joe who wants to fix their interest rate.

 **Pendle**:

 *How it works?*

+Pendle is similar to other protocols we mentioned in splitting the interest token into, Ownership and Yield Tokens.
+The protocol creates a new pool for each different underlying token and maturity date.

-also own AMM (simply a function of [ x*y = x^ * y^ ]
+also own AMM (simply a function of [ x*y = x^dp * y^p ]

 *What does it allow?*

 Conclusion

 Overall, the DeFi space is expanding and as we introduce more of TradFi instruments in an efficient manner, the more of TradFi can we eat up or synchronise with.
 The interdependent nature of DeFi means introduction of IRS protocols will give more use cases to many other protocols.
-As of now there is no established way to do the swaps, there is also lack of choice on which interest assets can be used in the mentioned protocols.
+As of now there is no established way to do interest swaps, there is also lack of choice on which interest assets can be used in the mentioned protocols.
+However, the above mentioned protocols are all tackling the matter in their own way, especially Voltz, which means we can expect some interesting growth in the entire space.